 The girls look at me and giggle.
 They all move closer to Robby.
 Mr. Clark lets everyone ask questions.
 Some of the boys think they can embarrass Robby.
 “What about that video that was on TV?”

-“Well, Mr. Clark said to talk about the performance.
+“Well, Mr. Clark said to talk about our performance.
 But that was just publicity to get people to come to Jace’s memorial.
 I think I said Tim got caught by his girlfriend or something being naughty.”

 Several girls ask if we have girlfriends.

 Robby answers, “We all have girlfriends except Hippie, who’s our groupie king, and Michael, who was Romeo in our performance.
 In real life, his girlfriend is a secret because she is only 14.
 They’re both Italian and their families are rivals here in Miami.
-Michael lives in a castle south of Byrd Rd”
+Michael lives in a castle south of Byrd Road”

 Now the girls were ew-ing and ah-ing as Robby spins out the story.